The Path to New Business Funding: 3 Contrasting Routes

 Prelude to Starting in Business on My Own

-Back in 2015, several life-altering circumstances came into alignment and led me on a journey of exploration, filled with the resolve to create a real business.
+Back in 2015, several life-altering circumstances came into alignment and led me on a journey of exploration, filled with the resolve to create a real startup business.
 I looked forward to moving on from being merely ‘self-employed’ for the first time in my life.
 New business funding is something I didn’t consider until later.

 Since that pivotal decision, I have made inroads into plenty of different business models, and have sold both products and services to a variety of customers.